 To clarify what each MEPS-IC table is measuring, it will be helpful to use the table (Table 1) provided on the next page.
 For each of the MEPS-IC tables in categories I, II, and III, this table identifies the denominator for the MEPS-IC table and (where appropriate) the table number previously provided for that table.
-This third column is a concordance provided for those users who were using the tables previously posted on the AHRQ website.
-As you can see by the number of blanks in the third column, a significant number of new MEPS-IC tables have been provided.

 Table 1 can also be used to calculate approximate counts for selected tables where percentages are provided.
-Details on how to do this are provided in the next section.
+Examples on how to do this are provided in the next section.